RbHein/RbHein/README.md

 ### Hi there! 👋

 - 🧑‍🚀 I’m currently working on Solutio | XP Inc.
-- 💻 Computer Science 7/8
+- 💻 Computer Science 8/8
-- 🔭 Developing in React and Node.js and Python
+- 🔭 Developing in React, Node.js and JavaScript
 - 📸 Instagram: @heinrafael

 ---